Server Generator Guide

 Note: The

-orchestratorandexperimental-uicommands are functionally equivalent.
-Theexperimental-uimode adds session-based authentication (login/logout) while theorchestratormode exposes the API without authentication (designed for programmatic access or integration with an external auth layer).
+experimental-uimode adds session-based authentication (login/logout) on top of the orchestrator functionality, while theorchestratormode exposes the API without authentication (designed for programmatic access or integration with an external auth layer).
+Theorchestratormode additionally supports coordinator integration flags for distributed deployments.

 Generated Server Environment Variables